Leandr0SmS/Frontend-Mentor-Projects/skilled-elearning-landing-page/README.md

 ### What I learned

-Use responsevi images with html.
+Use responsive images with html.

 ```html